osallou/herodote/README.md

 ## Data access

-The storage being Openstack Swift, you can use any client compatible or use their API however we recommand to use the python swiftclient tool.
+The storage being Openstack Swift, you can use any client compatible or use their API however we recommand to use the python swiftclient tool or [https://github.com/osallou/herodote-file/releases](herodote-file).
 Usage is detailled on each project page.

+*herodote-file* is a single binary with no dependencies, working on Linux/Mac/Windows

 ## Object storage